ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 When renaming a type, we look up in the type namespace, while when renaming a term we look up in the term namespace.
 ("Renaming" means resolving, for each occurrence of an identifier, what is the binding site to which that occurrence refers.)

-With `DataKinds` we already flex these rules a bit: when renaming a type, if `T` is not in scope in the type namespace we look in the term namespace (for a data constructor `T`).
-And we provide an escape mechanism, the tick-mark: in a type, `'T` refers unconditionally to the term namespace.

 In DH, *we support the same Lexical Scoping Principle, including Haskell's dual namespace*, slightly generalized:
-* In type-syntax, DH will continue to use the type namespace.
+1. In type-syntax, DH will continue to use the type namespace.
-* In term-syntax, DH will continue to use the term namespace.
+2. In term-syntax, DH will continue to use the term namespace.
-* When a lookup in the primary namespace fails, DH will look in the other namespace.
-(This is a natural extension of today's `DataKinds` approach.)
+3. When a lookup in the primary namespace fails, DH will look in the other namespace.

+Point (3) is a natural extension of today's `DataKinds` approach.
+With `DataKinds`, when renaming a type, if `T` is not in scope in the type namespace we look in the term namespace (for a data constructor `T`).
+(We also provide an escape mechanism, the tick-mark: in a type, `'T` refers unconditionally to the term namespace, and we might consider extending that escape to lower-case variables in DH.)

 DH programmers may find it convenient to avoid punning, so that they no longer need to consider the context of an identifier occurrence to be able to interpret its meaning.